 For an adopted child to be an eligible dependent beneficiary, the adoption proceedings must have been finalized prior to the member's death and while the child was a minor.

 For purposes of determining dependency, "disability" is defined as an inability to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment that can be expected to last for a continuous period of 12 months or more.

 A parent may be an eligible dependent beneficiary only if there is no other dependent beneficiary.

+To pay a monthly survivor benefit to a trust, the following language is required in the trust:

-A trust can receive monthly survivor benefits on behalf of a disabled dependent beneficiary.
-The trust must specifically mention TRS and contain a promise that the TRS survivor benefits will be used solely for the care and benefit of the dependent beneficiary.
-See the TRS Member Guide for more information.
+"The trust is authorized to receive TRS monthly survivor benefits on behalf of (insert beneficiary name).
+The trustee will use the monthly TRS survivor benefit solely for the care and benefit of (beneficiary name) and will not divert (beneficiary name)'s benefits to some other purpose inconsistent with Article 1 or Article 16 of the Illinois Pension Code."